mardiros/blacksmith/README.rst

 ------------

-By the way, public API provider comes with an SDK, which is a good case, and aioli can be used to build SDK for Python / asyncio.
+By the way, public API provider comes with an SDK, which is a good case, and blacksmith can be used to build SDK for Python / asyncio.

 Read More